safjanowski/js-kata-and-koans/README.md

 The core of reveal.js is very easy to install.
 You'll simply need to download a copy of this repository and open the index.html file directly in your browser.

-1. Download the latest version of reveal.js from <https://github.com/hakimel/reveal.js/releases>
+1. Download the latest version from <https://github.com/mrudzki/js-kata-and-koans>

 2. Unzip and replace the example contents in index.html with your own